DMin Program Structure and Course Delivery

 New Testament Studies Track

 This track allows leaders to achieve doctoral-level biblical competency by engaging cutting-edge research in New Testament Studies so they can better communicate the reality of God’s word.
-HTS is particularly suited for this track since our faculty is active in international-level research, and we have one of the largest New Testament faculties in the world: Ben Blackwell, Tim Brookins, Craig Evans, Robert Gagnon, Chris Kugler, Michael Licona, Jason Maston, and Paul Sloan.
+HTS is particularly suited for this track since our faculty is active in international-level research, and we have one of the largest New Testament faculties in the world: Lynn Cohick, Scot McKnight, Ben Blackwell, Craig Evans, Chris Kugler, Michael Licona, Jason Maston, and Paul Sloan.

 Research Project – 4 hours

 The climax of the program is an individual project which demonstrates applied consideration of theology and ministry.
-Students may choose 1) to prepare a traditional DMin research dissertation, or 2) a substantial project based on discussion with and pre-approval by the department and the supervisor.
-We work with a dual supervision process, so you’ll have two supervisors that provide individualized support and encouragement.
+Students may choose to prepare either 1) a traditional DMin research dissertation, or 2) a substantial project based on discussion with and pre-approval by the department and the supervisor.
+We work with a dual supervision process, in which you will have both an institutional thesis supervisor and an internal or external First Reader, each providing you individualized support and encouragement.

 Sample Progression – 3 years

-Check out the Semester at a Glance to see how the 5 hours each semester will look.
+Check out the Semester at a Glance to see how the five hours each semester will look.

 YEAR 1 (10 hours)